arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_shutdown.md

 @RESTHEADER{GET /_admin/shutdown, Query progress of soft shutdown process, RestShutdownHandler}

 @RESTDESCRIPTION
+<small>Introduced in: v3.7.12, v3.8.1, v3.9.0</small>

-This call reports progress about a soft coordinator shutdown (see documentation of `DELETE /_admin/shutdown?soft=true`).
+This call reports progress about a soft Coordinator shutdown (see documentation of `DELETE /_admin/shutdown?soft=true`).
 In this case, the following types of operations are tracked:

  - AQL cursors (in particular streaming cursors)
- - Transactions (in particular streaming transactions)
+ - Transactions (in particular stream transactions)
- - Pregel runs (conducted by this coordinator)
+ - Pregel runs (conducted by this Coordinator)
  - Ongoing asynchronous requests (using the `x-arango-async: store` HTTP header
  - Finished asynchronous requests, whose result has not yet been collected